 Strengths and weaknesses of the management of programs and services:

 Do you want the planning issue (identification of needs, setting of objectives, cost alternatives, development of evaluation systems) to be evaluated?

+We would like to see a narrowing of focus and deeper commitment to cooperation to make concrete advancements in priority areas.
+RCM should identify areas of greatest opportunity for success and develop a work plan for achieving results.

 Do you want the execution issue (compliance with schedules, coordination of activities) to be evaluated?